Conflux-Chain/demo-tool/packages/custom-data-view/README.md

 # Env

-add the env to set the request url
+Add the env to set the request url

 ```bash
 copy ./example.env .env